Section 07: Probability & Statistics

 Example: If 30% of customers wait more than 5 minutes, then the probability that a randomly selected customer waits more than 5 minutes is approximately 0.30.

-This is the frequentist interpretation of probability - probability equals long-run relative frequency!
+This is the frequentist interpretation of probability, which states that probability equals long-run relative frequency!

 Session 07-01 - Descriptive Statistics Essentials | Dr. Nikolai Heinrichs & Dr. Tobias Vlćek | Home